influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/configuration.md

   threshold = 0.0
   # Interval, if globally configured the frequency at which to check the throughput.
   interval = "10s"
-  # Id -- the alert Id, NODE_NAME will be replaced with the name of the node being monitored.
+  # Id: the alert Id, NODE_NAME will be replaced with the name of the node being monitored.
   id = "node 'NODE_NAME' in task '{{ .TaskName }}'"
   # The message of the alert.
 INTERVAL will be replaced by the interval.
   message = "{{ .ID }} is {{ if eq .Level \"OK\" }}alive{{ else }}dead{{ end }}: {{ index .Fields \"collected\" | printf \"%0.3f\" }} points/INTERVAL."